 Section V. Ten percent (10%) of the total voting members shall constitute a quorum of such meetings.
 If a quorum is not present at any meeting, the majority of the members then present may adjourn the meeting to a new time without further notice.

 Section VI.
-At any meeting, any member or members entitled to vote by proxy may do so, so long as said proxy is executed in writing by the principal voting member to the Executive Secretary prior to the start of any meeting.
+At any meeting, any member or members entitled to vote by proxy may do so, so long as said proxy is executed in writing by the principal voting member to the Executive Director prior to the start of any meeting.

 ARTICLE VII